 Curriculum for the Secondary Minor in Teacher Education

 All candidates will fulfill the General Education requirements of the Teacher Education Program.
 Every general education course must be completed with a grade of “C” or higher.
 At the Initial Program Adviser appointment, applicants will receive advice as to courses that will fulfill TEP General Education requirements.
 Secondary candidates are also required to complete at least two content courses in the area of their licensure.
 These courses should be chosen collaboratively with a TEP adviser.
+All general education and content courses must be completed prior to full admission into methods courses.

 - TEP 227 Educational Psychology for Teachers, PSY 327 Educational Psychology, or an equivalent approved course in educational psychology, 3 hours